sozialinfo/Kubernetes-Build/index.md

 ### Debug the Postgres instance

-When deploying the Postgres container with this project the client options is enabled.
+When deploying the Postgres container with this project the client option is enabled.

 ```yml
 postgres.client.enabled=true